Approximate Spectral Decomposition of Fisher Information Matrix for Simple ReLU Networks: Main result

 (See \cite{Grad} for example.)
 Since all the terms in the above series are positive for $z> 0$, the convergence of the series for $z \in [0,1]$ implies the absolute convergence for $|z| \le 1$.
-Thus, we can integrate it term by term in any section within $[-1.1]$.
+Thus, by the monotone convergence theorem we can integrate it term by term in any section within $[-1,1]$.
 Noting that $f(0)=1$, we have

 From (\ref{Jij}) and (\ref{fz}), and $\sin \bar{\theta}_{ij}=W^{(i)}\! \cdot \!W^{(j)}/A_{ij}$, we have

 which completes the proof. \end{pf}